infomofo/clojure-funnyball/README.md

     Unfortunately I found that regular season matchups of teams in the post season are too sparse to use, and not predictive.

 Regular season win records vs common teams
+    - i.e. top 4/8/16 seeds that season
+    - i.e. all other seeded teams in the tournament

+Aggregated Team Ratings
+    - Sagarin

 News
     - Injuries